apache/accumulo-website/pages/how-to-contribute.md

 | [Wikisearch][s]    | [Contribute][sc] [Issues][si]  | Example application that indexes and queries Wikipedia data |
 | [Proxy][p]         | [Issues][pi]                   | Apache Thrift service that exposes Accumulo to other languages |
 | [Maven plugin][m]  | [Issues][mi]                   | Maven plugin that runs Accumulo |

+## Confluence

+The [Accumulo Confluence Space][confluence] provides a collaboration space for design documents.
+If you would like write access, please send a request to `dev@accumulo.apache.org` with your Confluence username.

 ## Example Contribution workflow